In this article you will find:

 Again, these are just a few of the many low-quality ingredients that sub-par pet food manufacturers try to sneak into their products.
 For the most part, if an ingredient sounds like a chemical (like propylene glycol) or has a number in it (like Red 40), it probably isn’t good for your dog.

 The exception to this rule, of course, is for synthetic vitamin and mineral supplements which can sometimes have strange names.
-Just remember that the ingredients at the top of the list are used in the highest volume, so those ingredients should all be of high quality and sound nutritional value for your dog.
+Just remember as you are reading the ingredients in your dog's food they are listed in order of quantity.
+That means the first five or six are used in the highest volume, so those ingredients should all be of high quality and sound nutritional value for your dog.

 What About Common Allergens?